wdemp/aws-solutions-architect-associate-prep/IAM.md

--users-end users such as people, employees, of an organization -Groups-A collection of users, Each user in the group will inherit -Roles- You can create
+-users-end users such as people, employees, of an organization -Groups-A collection of users, Each user in the group will inherit -Roles- You can create roles and then assign them to AWS resources -Policies- Policies are made up of documents.
+These documents are in a format called "JSON" and they give permissions as to what a user/group/ Role is able to do.
--Policies
  By default any user you create in an AWS account has NO permisisons and policies attached.

  - All permission policies have an "implicit deny" - no allows= Implicit Deny